OpenNTF/openliberty-domino/README.md

 This feature allows the use of Domino credentials for Liberty authentication, when applicable.
 It proxies authentication requests through to the backing Domino server specified by `Domino_HTTP`, and so it should allow any authentication that is configured on the Domino server.

+Additionally, it allows for a shared login by proxying cookies containing Domino authentication information to the backing Domino server to determine the username.

 ## Domino API Access

 Code that uses the Notes runtime should take care to terminate all Notes-initialized threads, as leaving threads open may lead to server crashes.
 In practice, these steps have helped avoid trouble: